karelnagel/remotion-vscode/README.md

 - Contributing a webview based view to the explorer.
 - Posting messages from an extension to a webview view
 - Posting message from a webview to an extension
 - Persisting state in the view.
 - Contributing commands to the view title.

+## Getting started

+Upon installation, a new Remotion icon will show up the sidebar.
+Select the Remotion index file (usually `src/index.tsx`) to enable the rest of the functionality.

 ## VS Code API